kptdev/kpt/docs/design-docs/08-package-variant.md

 #### KRM Function Pipeline

-#### Configuration Injection
+#### Configuration Injection Details

-Configuration injection is controlled by a combination of in-package resources with annotations, and *injection selectors* defined on the PackageVariant resource.
+As described [above](#configuration-injection), configuration injection is a process whereby in-package resources are matched to in-cluster resources, and the `spec` of the in-cluster resources is copied to the in-package resource.

-Injection selectors are defined in the `spec.injectionSelectors` field of the PackageVariant.
-This field is an ordered array of structs containing group, version, kind, and name.
+Configuration injection is controlled by a combination of in-package resources with annotations, and *injectors* (also known as *injection selectors*) defined on the PackageVariant resource.
+Package authors control the injection points they allow in their packages, by flagging specific resources as *injection points* with an annotation.
+Creators of the PackageVariant resource specify how to map in-cluster resources to those injection points using the injection selectors.
+Injection selectors are defined in the `spec.injectors` field of the PackageVariant.
+This field is an ordered array of structs containing a GVK (group, version, kind) tuple as separate fields, and name.
 Only the name is required.
+To identify a match, all fields present must match the in-cluster object, and all *GVK* fields present must match the in-package resource.
+In general the name will not match the in-package resource; this is discussed in more detail below.

 The annotations, along with the GVK of the annotated resource, allow a package to "advertise" the injections it can accept and understand.
 These injection